 Knowing some of the backstories of those Anishinaabeg who lived in Temagami a century or two before us makes the journey on the rivers and lakes they knew that much more meaningful.

 In the summer of 1900, an Ontario Government-sponsored exploration survey party (#3) crisscrossed the Temagami and Matagami regions, paddling up and down rivers in an epic summer of canoeing.
 The next year saw the beginning of the construction of a 184-kilometer railroad from North Bay to the top of Lake Temiskaming at New Liskeard.
 (It was completed in 1904.)
 The survey would give the government a better idea of the exploitable resources they would find.
 The survey party’s report covered lumber, mineral, hydroelectric, and farming potential.
 Along the way, the survey party also noted features of the waterways they travelled.

 Here is what the report said about the crew’s ascent of the Lady Evelyn River from the Lake.

 A click on the title will take you to a copy of the report – Report On The Survey and Exploration of Northern Ontario.
 Survey Party #3’s report begins on p.
 83. It makes for interesting reading: among other things, it sometimes uses the earlier Algonkian language names of lakes and rivers.
 Lady Evelyn is not one of them!

-The name Lady Evelyn was first applied just to the lake by Robert Bell in 1888 when he did survey work in the area for the Geological Survey Department of Canada’s Federal Government.
+According to his assistant A.E.
+Barlow, the name Lady Evelyn was first applied to the lake by Robert Bell in 1888 when he did survey work in the area for the Geological Survey Department of Canada’s Federal Government.
 [Bell was responsible for naming over 3000 Canadian geographical features; he is also the one who gave nearby Maple Mountain its name.]

 - Day 1 – To The Put-In And Up River To Smoothwater Lake